-Ex-attorney general pleads to stay in Trudeau caucus
+Canada’s ex-attorney general ousted from Liberal caucus

 Wilson-Raybould has refused to express support for Trudeau, a demand many Liberal lawmakers say is necessary if she is to remain in Parliament as part of the party caucus.

-Nelson Wiseman, a political science professor at the University of Toronto, said he expected Wilson-Raybould to be expelled.
+Nelson Wiseman, a political science professor at the University of Toronto, said her letter is part of an attempt to eventually replace Trudeau.

 “Her letter, I believe, sets the stage for her run at the Liberal leadership if the Liberals lose in October and Justin Trudeau steps down,” Wiseman said.